-Local panel representatives are invited to attend the hearing by teleconference.
+Local panel representatives attend the hearing by teleconference.

-If you request a teleconference, instructions will be provided.
+If you are attending by teleconference, instructions will be provided.

 Can other people attend?

 Appeal hearings are open to the public unless the hearing officer orders the hearing (or part of it) to be closed.
-You may observe a hearing and bring a colleague or family member along for support.
+You may observe a hearing and a colleague or family member may also attend for support.